Updated: March 11, 2022 by Jennifer Munsell

 Where Will You Find Turtle Eggs?

-All turtles (as we currently know them) are aquatic or semi-aquatic reptiles.
+Turtles are aquatic or semi-aquatic reptiles.
 They only come onto dry land to lay their eggs.
 This is because their eggs cannot survive underwater as they are slightly permeable.

-Therefore, all turtle eggs (aquatic, semi-aquatic, and non-aquatic) will be buried to a certain degree in warm, moist sand.
+All turtle eggs (aquatic, semi-aquatic, and non-aquatic) will be buried to a certain degree in warm, moist sand.
 Most species of turtles need a humidity level of 70% to incubate correctly.

 You will generally find turtle eggs in river banks, on beaches above the high tide mark, and in damp soil around swamps and bogs.